-How To Say No To Others: The Only Guide You’ll Ever Need
+How To Say No To Others: Your One-Stop Guide

 Do you have difficulty saying no to other people?
 Do you know how to say no to others?